GoogleCloudPlatform/pastures-poc-toolkit/README.md

 The following bash script can be used to quickly assign these permissions to your account:

+> [!NOTE]
+> These prerequisite roles are automatically assigned to the pasture group you supply as a flag to the `plow` subcommand

 ```shell
 # set variable for current logged in user
 export PASTURE_USER=$(gcloud config list --format 'value(core.account)')